Quaker Oats Oatmeal Cookies

 See The Recipe!

-A close up of a piece of potato chip cookies
+close up of stack of potato chip chocolate chip cookies

 Potato Chip Cookies